joeyparrish/pokeheim/docs/Install.md

 5. Move `Jotunn.dll` to the `BepInEx/plugins/` folder inside the Valheim install folder.
 6. Unpack the MountUp zip into the `BepInEx/plugins/` folder.
-7. Unpack the Pokéheim zip into the `BepInEx/plugins/` folder.
+7. Unpack the Pokéheim zip and move the contents of the zip's `plugins` folder into the `BepInEx/plugins/` folder.
 8. _(If **not using** Steam)_ Run `start_game_bepinex.sh` to launch Pokéheim.
 9. _(If **using** Steam)_
    See [Steam.md](https://github.com/joeyparrish/pokeheim/blob/main/docs/Steam.md)